 Single protection settings.

-1) For an RTS that is not part of a dual clear-to-send (CTS) exchange, the Duration/ID field is set to the estimated time, in microseconds, required to transmit the pending frame, plus one CTS frame, plus one (#1198)Ack or BlockAck frame if required, plus any NDPs required, plus explicit feedback if required, plus applicable IFSs(#156).
+1) For an RTS that is not part of a dual clear-to-send (CTS) exchange and not part of an SF exchange, the Duration/ID field is set to the estimated time, in microseconds, required to transmit the pending frame, plus one CTS frame, plus one (#1198)Ack or BlockAck frame if required, plus any NDPs required, plus explicit feedback if required, plus applicable IFSs(#156).

-For PS-Poll frames as the initial frame of SF exchange from S1G STAs, the Duration/ID field is set to the estimated time required for the transmission of one ACK frame, plus the estimated time required for the transmission of the following MPDU and its response if required, plus applicable IFS durations.

 Instruction to TGah Editor: Add this paragraph at the end of subclause 8.2.5.2:

+For an SF-Poll frame and an RTS frame generated by an S1G STA as part of an SF exchange the Duration/ID field value is determined as follows:

+For an SF-Poll frame, the Duration/ID field is set to the estimated time required for the transmission of one ACK frame, plus the estimated time required for the transmission of the following MPDU and its response if required, plus applicable IFS durations.

+For an RTS that is sent as as a response to the SF-Poll frame, the Duration/ID field is set to a value D min (TEND-NAV +TPENDING – TPPDU; TTXOP _REMAINING - TPPDU) <= D <= TTXOP _REMAINING-TPPDU.

 PS-Poll frame format